universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 Game servers will be vertically scalable to account for a team changing in size dramatically, ie as a team grows in player numbers it will have more hardware resources available to it.

 Game servers will be spatially distributed to allow players exploring the void to enter and exit them through moving in the game world.

+Once target devices have been identified, during development performance tests will continously be run to ensure that the devices have consistent and high performance.
+One route to raising performance is to offload computation to the game server.
+This will be done as a last-resort basis as more computation will cause scalability and cost efficency issues in production.

 James Knight has worked on these types of spatially distributed game servers at 3 seperate MMO development companies over his career, and is competent in being able to architect and implement them.